 - Repeat with the other 3 portions of butter, kneading the dough for about 2 minutes after each addition.
 Make sure to stop the mixer to scrape down the sides of the bowl (and the bottom if needed) between kneading as well.
 You will have incorporated all the butter in about 9 - 10 minutes of kneading time.

 - Once all the butter is incorporated, scrape down the sides of the bowl (and bottom if needed), and knead the dough for a further 5 - 15 minutes on speed 5 or 6.

 - The dough will have been kneaded enough when it can be lifted fairly cleanly off the bottom of the bowl when picked up with the dough hook.
 It will be very soft and tacky to the touch, but shouldn’t stick to your fingertips.
 Rather than going by time, knead the dough until you have reached this consistency.

 - Flour your work surface, and turn the dough out onto the floured surface.
 Lightly flour your hands and the surface of the dough to prevent the dough from sticking to your palms.
-Then flatten the dough with your hands to deflate.

 - Fold in the edges of the dough towards the middle and gently press them into the dough (see pictures in the post for more information).
 Carefully flip the dough over, and then with the heel of your palms, shape the dough to form a tight ball.